Svetozar Marković: Literature and politics

 A major literary critic of this time was Svetozar Marković, who was also the first to introduce the doctrine of social reform among the Serbs.
 In contrast to previous trends, he believed that literature should actively serve the needs of the majority of the people and deal with the basic problems of everyday life.
 The acknowledged catalyst of the new trend, Svetozar Marković's influence was an indirect one; he was primarily a social and political thinker and publicist.
 In the 1870s Marković in Serbia and Vaso Pelagić in Bosnia and Herzegovina, Montenegro and Serbia were what their teachers Chernishevsky, Dobrolyubov, and Pisarev were in Russia in the 1860s.

 Immediately after the war and revolution of 1870–71, the nonviolent antistatism of Pierre-Joseph Proudhon reasserted its appeal to a new and chastened generation of social revolutionaries, this movement gained a new following in agrarian southern and eastern Europe.
 Seminal protagonists of populism like Russia's Nikolay Mikhaylovsky and Serbia's Svetozar Marković translated the works of Proudhon.
 Marković in particular exerted tremendous influence on his contemporaries recommending them to be positivists in science, republicans in politics, and realists or rather utiliterians in literature.
 He proudly subscribed to the realistic novels of Jakov Ignjatović.
 Practically all the new writers — Milovan Glišić, Laza Lazarević, Janko Veselinović, and Simo Matavulj, to name only the best, were in one way or another under the influence of realism, including Jaša Tomić and poet Vladimir M. Jovanović (1859–1898).
 Under Marković's influence, Glišić undertook to translate Gogol's Dead Souls and Tolstoy's War and Peace.

 In the elections of 1875 the socialist-radicals made significant gains and were for a time a significant force in Serbian politics.
 It was not however able to stay united in the long term.
 In 1881 Nikola Pašić and other followers of Marković founded a new radical party.

-Socialist ideas of Svetozar Marković lived after him.
+The socialist ideas of Svetozar Marković lived after him.
 For example, Jovan Skerlić began to work for various socialist and opposition newspapers, such as Socijaldemokrat ("Social Democrat"), Radničke novine ("Worker's Herald"), and Delo ("Work").

-Altogether, Marković ought to be seen as a thinker of depth and originality, independence and earnestness, whose short and difficult life did much towards the knowledge and appreciation of Serbian thought.
-Many Serbian traditionalists regard him as the heretic and a dangerous modernist.
-There is no doubt that when he treats more purely theological questions he sometimes lays himself open to a charge of that kind.
-Marković is at his best and surest in the philosophy of history and in ethics.
-He is the chief representative of an important philosophical school of which many members whose thought is largely occupied with the nature and destiny of man and society—a school which is not without a certain influence on Christians.